TreaHolley/treaholley.github.io/README.md

         </details>
         <details>
             <summary>Stylesity Webpage</summary>
-            I started to develop a website and built the main framework of it.
+            <p>I started to develop a website and built the main framework of it.
 I have a navbar that I could attach pages to.
 I tried to atta a image carousel but it is not working how it is suppossed to.
 I learned from development that the little things can break everything so I am going to look for the solution.
-Find the code to website: https://github.com/TreaHolley/treaholley.github.io/tree/main/Webpage.
+Find the code to website: https://github.com/TreaHolley/treaholley.github.io/tree/main/Webpage.</p>
         </details>
 </details>